 As a 1:1 coach, I can help you in the following areas:

 Advocating for yourself at work

 Looking, feeling, and sounding more confident when speaking in front of small and large audiences

 Building your credibility on camera (ex.
 Zoom or Microsoft Teams video calls)

 1:1 coaching is the fastest way to improve your skills.
 In addition to giving you personalized guidance and feedback, I'll also be your accountability partner as you work towards your goals.
 If you're interested in working with me, fill out this contact form so we can schedule a free 30-minute consultation call.

 Since 2020, I have conducted dozens of research interviews with early-career women and POC to better understand what they need to feel supported in the workplace.
 Drawing from this research, I work with HR professionals and companies by sharing key themes from my research and strategies for retaining early-career women and POC.

 Event emceeing & on-camera hosting

 I currently anchor daily broadcast segments on KCTS (Seattle's PBS station), and I have also emceed several Seattle-area events since 2013.
 These include cultural events, pageants, and formal ceremonies.
-I have 9 years of on-camera experience, ranging from public access television to YouTube shows.
-As a journalist, I worked full-time as a tech reporter (2018-2019) and legislative reporter (2017).
+I have 9 years of on-camera experience, ranging from TV news to YouTube shows.
+As a journalist, I also worked as a technology reporter (2018-2019) and legislative reporter (2017).